 Strategy #1: Apply to Schools that Do Not Require the MCAT

-This is probably the simplest solution.
-You can limit your applications to medical schools that do not require the MCAT or make them the majority of medical schools that you apply to.
-If you are looking to apply to Canadian medical schools, keep in mind that only some medical schools in Ontario and no medical schools in Quebec request your MCAT score for admission.
+If you are looking to apply to Canadian medical schools, some medical schools in Ontario will not request your MCAT score, and no medical schools in Quebec do.
 Also note that many Canadian medical schools have relaxed MCAT score requirements for in-province applicants.
 So, even if your score is not very high, you may still meet the threshold for medical schools in your province.

-Strategy #3: Take a Year Off
+Strategy #2: Take a Year Off

 If you decide to take a gap year before medical school to increase your MCAT score, you might want to consider enrolling in a post-baccalaureate program for med school or a special master’s program (SMP).
 Most post-baccs are specifically designed to help students increase their GPA or MCAT and gain additional extracurricular experiences.
-In short, post-baccs are there to help you bolster your applications.
-This is done via extra coursework and prep courses, as well as workshops on taking the MCAT and applying to medical school.
+In short, post-baccs are there to help you bolster your applications via extra coursework and prep courses, as well as workshops on taking the MCAT and applying to medical school.
 So, if you want some additional help with improving your overall application, a post-bacc might be the perfect choice for you.

 SMPs are typically used by premeds to increase their research profiles.
 They provide ample opportunity to participate in research projects, get to know medical experts in your chosen field, and gain more academic skills and extracurriculars for medical school.
 Additionally, some medical schools may give you additional points if you have a graduate degree, so having an SMP would give you a slight advantage.